jkociniak/jkociniak.github.io/_pages/about.md

 ### Background

+My first serious achievement was obtaining a laureate title in **LXVIII Polish Mathematical Olympiad** in 2017.

 I graduated with a **BSc Computer Science** degree from the **University of Warsaw** in 2020.
-Back then, I was interested in computational methods for finance.
-I implemented a deep learning model for stock prediction as a mini-project in **Computational Finance Research Group MIMUW**.
-For the graduation project I implemented the Hierarchical Risk Parity model for portfolio optimization and analyzed its performance.

 In parallel I finished all coursework for **BSc Mathematics** at the **University of Warsaw**.
 I set out for an ambitious thesis project about deep learning in hyperbolic spaces, but finally dropped out due to burnout.
-I consider this experience as a valuable lesson and foundational step for my current research efforts.
+I consider this experience a valuable lesson and a foundational step for my current research efforts.
+It showed me that research is much harder than simply being good at textbook problems :)

-During my studies I have worked as a mathematical programmer for the **National Centre for Nuclear Research**, as a part of [Interdisciplinary Division for Energy Analyses](https://idea.edu.pl/).
-I'm thankful for the opportunity to gain my initial research experience and hone my numerical analysis and optimization skills there.
+During my studies I have worked as a mathematical programmer for the **National Centre for Nuclear Research**, as a part of **Interdisciplinary Division for Energy Analyses**.
+I'm thankful for the opportunity to obtain initial research experience and hone my numerical analysis and optimization skills there.

-### Projects

-[Protein dynamics (work in progress)](https://github.com/jkociniak/protein-dynamics): In my thesis I introduce a novel unsupervised method for learning Riemannian submanifolds.
-I showed that the method can learn geometry of curves in Euclidean space.
-Currently working on a generalization to point clouds.

-[Cellular Random Walks](https://github.com/lukegtc/Cellular_RW): In this research mini-project we developed a novel positional embedding framework, motivated by existence of rings in chemical molecules.
-Implemented the topological random walk procedure and designed the main batch of experiments.

-[FairWalk](https://github.com/jkociniak/FACT-AI-project): Mini-project focused on reproducing the results from CrossWalk paper.
-Implemented a parallel version of Independent Cascade algorithm using ray library.
-Observed 10x speedup compared to the original algorithm.
+At **SOLVEMED** and **New Security Systems** I gained invaluable experience in building a cutting-edge computer vision solutions, including object detection & tracking, pose estimation and video analysis.

+At **Banacha Street** I ran a pilot project aiming for analysis of geofencing data.
+I extracted and validated device trajectories from raw data, then prepared interactive visualisations for clients.